OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/extending-your-network.md

            |  Used by PPTP to allow for authentication and provide
     PPP    |  encryption of data.
 - - - - - -| - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-           |  Point-to-Point Tunneling Protocol allows the data from
+           |  Point-to-Point Tunnelling Protocol allows the data from
            |  PPP to travel and leave a network.
 Its easy to set up and
    PPTP    |  is supported by most devices.
 Weak encryption.
 - - - - - -| - - - - - - - - - - - - - - - - - - - - - - - - - - - - -